grahamgilbert/crypt/README.md

 **WARNING:** As this has the potential for stopping users from logging in, extensive testing should take place before deploying into production.

 Crypt is an authorization plugin that will enforce FileVault 2, and then submit it to an instance of [Crypt Server](https://github.com/grahamgilbert/crypt-server).
-Crypt supports macOS 13 and above.For versions below 13.0, please use version 4.1.0.
+Crypt supports macOS 13 and above.
+For versions below 13.0, please use version 4.1.0.
 For versions below 11.0, please use version 4.0.0.
 For versions below 10.12 please use version 2 and below.

 When using Crypt with macOS 10.15 and higher, you will also need to deploy a PPC TCC profile via user approved MDM to allow Crypt to enable FileVault.
 [An example can be found here.](https://github.com/grahamgilbert/crypt/blob/master/ppctcc_example.mobileconfig)